melihagraz/graphicalModel-qgraph/README.md

 # graphicalModel-qgraph

-This code contains  60-100 dimensional genetic real dataset (BDgraph package). it finds the interaction of this dataset then draw the map of network.
+This code (graphicalModel-qgraph) contains  60-100 dimensional genetic real dataset (BDgraph package). it finds the interaction of this dataset then draw the map of network.